pingcap/docs/tidb-cloud/branch-github-integration.md

 1. How to integrate TiDB Serverless branching with GitHub
 2. How does the TiDB Cloud Branching app work
-3. How to build a branching-based CI workflow to test every pull request using a branch rather than using the production cluster
+3. How to build a branching-based CI workflow to test every pull request using branches rather than the production cluster

 ## Before you begin